Used car leasingBack to 'Expert guides'

 Used car leasing: What used cars are available to lease?

 The range of vehicles available is almost as wide as the options available with new car leasing provided those used cars meet the leasing companies criteria on age, mileage and condition.
-However, as they are second hand cars, you obviously don’t have any opportunity to add options, choose the colour and so forth.

 Used car leasing: Could I save on my monthly payments?